-The MRA has permanent tree stands available for public use except in unit 14.
+The MRA has permanent tree stands available for public use except in Management Unit 14 and the northwest corner of Management Unit 4 ("Ivey").
 These public stands shall be marked with orange paint.
 Public stands are first come, first served.